 Knowing how big the folded strollers are can help determine if they fit in your car or other transportation.
 While smaller is better, you need to ensure that your small choice still performs well.

 The products have weight ranges from 18.5 lbs to 23.9 lbs.
 This range is a large disparity for one product group.
 Still, the differences are more substantial when considering that most standard double strollers weigh over 30 lbs, demonstrating how much you save by going lightweight for travel.
 Like Goldilocks, the key is finding the right size for your needs without sacrificing the features you require.

 How Many Wheels?

-All of the products in this review have a dual-wheel design with two wheels on each leg except for the Mountain Buggy Nano Duo.
-For double products, this means they could have anywhere between 4 and 6 wheels in the front and just as many in the back.
+All of the products in this review have a dual-wheel design with two wheels on each leg, except for the Mountain Buggy Nano Duo.
+For double products, they could have between 4 and 6 wheels in the front and just as many in the back.
 This design generally translates to poor performance in our maneuverability tests, and this group was no exception.
-This design struggles with changes in terrain and veering off course when one wheel gets pulled by small objects in the pathway.
-As a result, none of the products offer impressive maneuverability, and most were difficult to push and turn, especially when compared to the full-size double options.
+This design struggles with changes in terrain and veers off course when one wheel gets pulled by small objects in the pathway.
+As a result, none of the products offered impressive maneuverability, and most were difficult to push and turn, especially compared to the full-size double options.

-While each product obviously comes with brakes, they are not all created equal.
+While each product comes with brakes, they are not all created equal.
 Some strollers have a single action brake with one pedal or bar to engage, while others have up to 3 pedals to push or can be unfriendly to sandaled feet.
-Discovering which is which is hard to do without actually using them.
+Discovering which is which can be hard to do without actually using them.